Published By Janet Gershen-Siegel at August 8th, 2019

 You must have a dedicated firm phone number listed with 411 directory assistance, under the company name.
 Lenders, vendors, creditors, and even insurance providers will validate your business is listed with 411.
 A toll-free telephone number will give your company credibility.
 But you need to have a local business number for a listing with 411 directory assistance.

 Lenders view 800 number or toll-free phone numbers as proof of business credibility.
 Even if you’re a solitary owner with a home-based business, a toll-free number makes you seem like an even bigger business.
 It’s very easy and affordable to set up a virtual local telephone number or a toll free 800 number.

-A cell or home telephone number as your main business line could get you flagged as a non-established firm, which is too high of a risk.
-Do not give a personal cell phone or residential telephone as the company telephone number!
+A cell or residential telephone number as your main business line could get you flagged as a non-established firm, which is too high of a risk.
 You can forward a virtual number to any cell or land line telephone number.

 You will also need a business website.
 Credit providers will research your business on the net.
 It is best if they discovered everything directly from your business website.
 Not having a website will significantly damage your chances of getting business credit.

 There are many places on the internet offering inexpensive company websites.
 That way, you can have an internet presence displaying an overview of your firm’s services and contact information.

 Plus, it is critical to get a company email address for your company.
 It’s not only professional, but significantly helps your chances of getting an approval from a credit provider.

 Setting up a business email address is just too simple and inexpensive to overlook.
 When it concerns your business email, never use free email services like Yahoo and Hotmail.
 The email address should be at yourcompany.com.

 Your company banking history is important to long term success in acquiring more substantial business loans.
 The date you establish your business bank account is the day that loan providers consider your company launched, no matter when you incorporated or achieved any other business milestone.
 The longer your business banking history, the better your borrowing potential is.